Note: Publications and presentations prior to May 2021 are listed under my former name, Brianna Keenan.

 Poster Presentations

 Marcus, T., Wood, A.*, Hunter, B.K., & Markant, J. (2023, November).
 Attention is biased to the self-face in an attention capture task: investigating the role of social reward.
-Poster accepted to the Psychonomics Society annual meeting, San Francisco, CA.
+Poster presented at the Psychonomics Society annual meeting, San Francisco, CA.

 Montgomery, B., Hunter, B.K., & Markant, J. (2023, November).
 Differential development of attention orienting and attention holding biases to caregiver vs. stranger faces in infancy.
-Poster accepted to the Psychonomics Society annual meeting, San Francisco, CA.
+Poster presented at the Psychonomics Society annual meeting, San Francisco, CA.

 Montgomery, B., Hunter, B.K., & Markant, J. (2022, November).
 Differential impacts of the Covid-19 pandemic on infants’ attention orienting and attention holding to caregiver faces.
 Poster presented at the International Society for Developmental Psychobiology, San Diego, CA.